 27 boxes, 10.4 linear ft.

-Researchers will find it useful to use the more recent (html) finding aid in conjunction with the older finding aid, which includes item-level information.
+Researchers will find it useful to use the more recent (html) finding aid in conjunction with the legacy finding aid, which includes item-level information.

 View finding aid (HTML)